Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons

 \section{Abstract}

-{We present a novel, domain-agnostic counterfactual approach that uses Large Language Models (LLMs) to quantify gender disparities in human clinical decision-making.
-The method trains an LLM to emulate observed decisions, then evaluates counterfactual pairs in which only gender is flipped, estimating directional disparities while holding all other clinical factors constant.
-We study emergency triage, validating the approach on more than 150{,}000 admissions to the Bordeaux University Hospital (France) and replicating results on a subset of MIMIC-IV across a different language, population, and healthcare system.
-In the Bordeaux cohort, otherwise identical presentations were approximately 2.1\% more likely to receive a lower-severity triage score when presented as female rather than male; scaled to national emergency volumes in France, this corresponds to more than 200{,}000 lower-severity assignments per year.
-Modality-specific analyses indicate that both explicit tabular gender indicators and implicit textual gender cues contribute to the disparity.
-Beyond emergency care, the approach supports bias audits in other settings (e.g., hiring, academic, and justice decisions), providing a scalable tool to detect and address inequities in real-world decision-making.}
+{We present a domain-agnostic paired-comparison approach that uses Large Language Models (LLMs) to quantify sex/gender-related asymmetries in documented clinical decision-making.
+The method trains an LLM to emulate observed decisions, then evaluates sex-swapped pairs in which only sex is flipped, holding documented clinical content constant.
+We apply it to emergency triage, analyzing more than 140{,}000 Bordeaux University Hospital (France) admissions and testing methodological portability on MIMIC-IV, spanning a different language, population, and healthcare system.
+Fine-tuning Mistral NeMo 12B for triage prediction and using Mistral Small 24B for pair generation, we find otherwise identical presentations were more likely to receive a lower-severity predicted score as female than male: 1.1\% (95\% CI 0.9--1.3) in the French cohort, 2.2\% (1.7--2.7) in MIMIC-IV.
+Predictions are sensitive to both tabular and textual sex markers, with the asymmetry emerging primarily in the combined bimodal setting.
+A model retrained on sex-neutralized inputs eliminated the between-sex prediction gap, indicating the asymmetry is mediated by explicit sex markers.
+Patterns vary with nurse-patient sex concordance, suggesting the model captures stable features of the recorded data rather than random artifacts.
+These effects are small and documentation-level.
+We therefore present this as a methodological feasibility study: LLMs can serve as scalable probes of documented decisions, generating hypotheses rather than establishing bedside clinician behavior or clinically meaningful undertriage, which would require clinician-anchored validation.
+Beyond emergency care, the approach supports bias audits in other domains.}